cs0320-f25/typescript-csv-helelelelena/README.md

 - #### 1.
 Correctness

+For the parser to be correct, it needs to properly parse the csv file, identifying its individual elements and their types.
+It needs to undersand the row structure and handling the edge cases, so that it faithfully reconstructs the logical table.

 - #### 2.
 Random, On-Demand Generation

+Instead of using specific examples, this random generation allows us to test the properties of our parser.
+So instead of checking

 - #### 3.
 Overall experience, Bugs encountered and resolved
 #### Errors/Bugs:
 #### Tests:
 #### How To…

+I'm actually so confused with this sprint and I'm not completely sure I have successfully completed it.
+I wrote tests, but if they're enough.
+I'm confused on what bugs we are suppose to fully resolve now and what we should do in the next sprint.
+I understand the structure of this course, but I really wish I could just talk to TAs instead of students to clarify these more "conceptual"(?)/ assignment description questions.

 #### Team members and contributions (include cs logins):